 We've been ripped off by a dishonorable pepper seed vendor at one time or another.

-In fact I had an experience when I first started growing chillies.
-Back then, I knew I wanted to grow cherry bomb peppers (the name sounded cool) so I quickly did a Google search and found a vendor selling “rare” seeds on eBay.
+In fact I had an experience when I first went to purchase seeds.
+Back then, I knew I wanted to grow cherry bomb peppers (the name sounded cool) so I quickly did a Google search and found a vendor selling "rare" seeds on eBay.
 I excitedly made my purchase and eventually received the seeds in a letter envelope.

 The seeds were loose, dirty and some had been crushed.
 I knew nothing about seed-shipping practices so I accepted this as the norm and quickly planted the non-broken specimens.